 Only the best.
 Not only does this restaurant enjoy some of the finest views on the island, and not only is it one of Samui’s most prestigious places in which to dine.
-But it also has one of Thailand’s premier chefs in Khun Amporn Choeng-Ngam (Chef Berm) at its helm.
+But it also has some of Thailand’s finest chefs at its helm.
 In fact, as you will see, it would be very hard to beat the Thai cuisine fine dining experience at Conrad Koh Samui’s jewel in its culinary crown – Jahn.

 Conrad Koh Samui isn’t the sort of place that you just ‘pop’ into.
 It’s way off the beaten track in its very own private world of exclusivity, luxury and elegance.
 Getting there is an adventure in itself, as it’s on a promontory at the south-western point of Samui.
 Sure, a taxi will whisk you there in 35 minutes fmrom Chaweng but part of the fun is discovering it for yourself.